Migrating to docmd

 Why Navigation and i18n Aren’t Automatically Migrated

-Every documentation platform handles navigation sidebars, translations, and multi-versioning differently.
-For example, Docusaurus uses complex JavaScript objects or autogenerated sidebars, while MkDocs relies on strictly indented YAML structures.
+Every platform handles navigation sidebars, translations, and multi-versioning differently.
+For example, Docusaurus uses complex JavaScript objects.
+MkDocs relies on strictly indented YAML structures.

-Rather than risking an incorrect, broken migration by guessing complex configurations, docmd moves your content safely and asks you to configure navigation, localisation, and versioning natively using docmd’s simple JSON-based APIs.
+Rather than risking a broken migration by guessing complex configurations, docmd moves your content safely.
+You must configure navigation, localisation, and versioning natively using docmd’s JSON-based APIs.

 Supported Platforms